Richardaeld/Fat_Racoon_Kitchen/README.md

     + Input of user search bar is larger than it should be, giving the item bad UX

 ## Other Problems
++ Searching mongo DB using collection.db.find("$text": "$search": <value>) unable to return booleans.
+This is an issue with users being able to search "lazy" or "grandparent" tags.

 # Deployment
 ## Setup structure on GitPod for developers